yukihamada/pheditor/README.md

 3. Password protected area
 4. Keeping the history of edited files and changes
 5. Keyboard shortcuts
+6. Access levels for reading and writing and other permissions

 ### Install & Usage